cowanbr/OASIS-Database/README.md

 ## Vision

+**If it isn't easy to use, it won't be used.**

 The ultimate vision for OASIS is a large and comprehensive database of automation protocols that are used and modified across disciplines, including by those who have limited experience with coding and automation.
 This is all with a focus on replicability of and accessibility.
 Anyone and everyone should be able to use and modify the protocols with ease.

-The vision relies on good documentation. **If it isn't easy to use, it won't be used.**
+The vision relies on good documentation.
+Again, if it isn't easy to use, it won't be used.

 ## Features